-Physiotherapy for Shoulder Pain
+Physiotherapy for shoulder pain/injuries.

-Shoulder pain is an extremely common complaint, and there are many common causes of this problem from trauma to overuse injuries.
+Shoulder pain is an extremely common complaint, and there are many common causes of this problem, from trauma to overuse injuries.

 It is important to make an accurate diagnosis of the cause of your symptoms so that appropriate treatment can be directed at the cause.
-If you have shoulder pain, some common conditions or injuries include:

-Common Injuries of the shoulder
+Common Injuries of the shoulder.